 10. Join Amazon Mechanical Turk

-Amazon Mechanical Turk is a marketplace where you can sign up to complete online Human Intelligence Tasks (HITs).
-Example HITs include categorizing different products, matching images to descriptions, and other tasks that are very easy for a human do but are difficult for a computer to accomplish.
+Amazon Mechanical Turk is a marketplace where you can sign up to complete online human intelligence tasks that are very easy for humans to do but are difficult for a computer to accomplish, such as categorizing different products, or matching up images with descriptions.

 11. Start a Business